AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 Check out the
-[Home Menu UI Layout Customisation Guide](/3DS-Home-Menu-UI-Layout-Customization) for creating your own customised Home Menu UI for 3DS!
+[Home Menu UI Layout Customisation Guide](/3DS-Home-Menu-UI-Layout-Customization) for creating your own custom Home Menu UI for 3DS!

 ---